linebender/linebender.github.io/content/blog/2025-06-06-a-plan-for-simd.md

 In addition, the proc macro approach really shows seams when it comes to cross-module interactions.

 Another possibility is to evolve [pulp] in the direction we need.
-That’s still not out of the question, but the changes proposed are quite extensive, and this could be disruptive to the existing user base, particularly faer.
+That’s still not out of the question, but the changes proposed are quite extensive, and this could be disruptive to the existing user base, particularly [faer].
 One goal in publishing this plan is to gather feedback from the pulp community about what they’d like to see happen.

 ## On RVV and SVE